 Only connect to US-based VPN servers while in the US.
 Even if your VPN provider offers servers outside the US.
 (There’s a lot of complexity here, but it’s a good rule of thumb.)

-I use and recommend Cloak, for most people (Mac and iOS).
-Their policies are detailed and honest, their technology and security choices are solid and well-defended, they are undergoing a third-party audit, and they’ve nailed the user experience.
-Android and Windows support is coming soon.
+I use and recommend Encrypt.Me.
+They support Windows, macOS, iOS, and Android, their policies are detailed and honest, their technology and security choices are solid and well-defended, they are undergoing a third-party audit, and they’ve nailed the user experience.

 If you have sufficient technical skill, you may choose to run Algo.
 I don’t recommend this for general users because of its complexity, and frankly you get the same technology with a Cloak subscription, at a comparable or better price point, with a better UI, and somebody else on pager duty.